business card size

 • Whitespace: Essential for readability; avoid clutter by leaving adequate space around text and logos.

 • Typography: Use professional fonts that are easy to read; typically, sans-serif fonts are preferred.
+However, you can also experiment with aesthetic fonts.
+For that, you can use an online fancy font creator.

 • Color Scheme: Align with your brand colors; ensure there is enough contrast for readability.